turingschool/front-end-curriculum/lessons/module-1/js-data-types-variables.md

 var creatureCount = "I have " + quantity + " very fancy " + mythicalCreature;
 ```

-In this instance, we're concatenating multiple values including two strings and a variable in order for the sentence to come out as `"I have 3 very fancy unicorns."`  This can make our string more dynamic depending on what value is in the variable.
+In this instance, we're concatenating multiple values including two strings and a variable in order for the sentence to come out as `"I have 3 very fancy unicorns"`.
+This can make our string more dynamic depending on what value is in the variable.

 #### 2. Interpolation